Human leukocyte antigen: In autoimmunity

 HLA types are inherited, and some of them are connected with autoimmune disorders and other diseases.
 People with certain HLA antigens are more likely to develop certain autoimmune diseases, such as type I diabetes, ankylosing spondylitis, rheumatoid arthritis, celiac disease, SLE (systemic lupus erythematosus), myasthenia gravis, inclusion body myositis, Sjögren syndrome, and narcolepsy.

 HLA typing has led to some improvement and acceleration in the diagnosis of celiac disease and type 1 diabetes; however, for DQ2 typing to be useful, it requires either high-resolution B1*typing (resolving *02:01 from *02:02), DQA1*typing, or DR serotyping.
 Current serotyping can resolve, in one step, DQ8.
 HLA typing in autoimmunity is being increasingly used as a tool in diagnosis.
 In celiac disease, it is the only effective means of discriminating between first-degree relatives that are at risk from those that are not at risk, prior to the appearance of sometimes-irreversible symptoms such as allergies and secondary autoimmune disease.

 In cancer

 Some HLA-mediated diseases are directly involved in the promotion of cancer.
 Gluten-sensitive enteropathy is associated with increased prevalence of enteropathy-associated T-cell lymphoma, and DR3-DQ2 homozygotes are within the highest risk group, with close to 80% of gluten-sensitive enteropathy-associated T-cell lymphoma cases.
 More often, however, HLA molecules play a protective role, recognizing increases in antigens that are not tolerated because of low levels in the normal state.
 Abnormal cells might be targeted for apoptosis, which is thought to mediate many cancers before diagnosis.
+Moreover, variations in the HLA repertoire can be important for anticancer immunity in cancer patients.